 How Does Vedic Astrology Work?

-To understand Vedic astrology we must understand the Yogic/Hindu concepts of Time and Karma.
+To understand Vedic Astrology we must understand the Yogic/Hindu concepts of Time and Karma.
 In the Hindu tradition, Time itself is God.
 Time is the divine breath that creates, sustains, and destroys the cosmic life.
 Each moment of Time contains within it a specific karma, destiny or synchronicity and everything that happens at that precise moment shares the nature of that moment.
 Vedic Astrology aims to interpret the possibilities contained within any moment of time.

-The purpose of astrology is not to emphasize fate, but to arouse the free will to escape fate.
+The purpose of Vedic Astrology is not to emphasize fate, but to arouse the free will to escape fate.
 In the yogic tradition, fate and free will are two sides the same coin.
 The destiny which controls our lives is one we created ourselves; therefore, we have the power to change the actions of the past with equivalent and appropriate right action in the present.

 While Vedic Astrology is a formidable tool for prediction it is not designed to be used as a fortune telling.
 It is not the best divination path for the those who have a tremendous amount of fear and dread about what the future holds, or for those looking only for “yes” and “no” answers.